kevin-fagan/go-links/README.md

 - 🌐 Easy-to-use vanity URLs
 - ⚡ Fast and lightweight with minimal dependencies
+- 📝 Built-in audit logging — every link change is recorded for traceability
 - 🔒 Fully self-hosted — you maintain complete control over your data and links

 ![ui-example](https://github.com/user-attachments/assets/e76a215a-c252-4194-a9ea-3d49d5929145)